flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 only Silphy and Santimona appear to know anything about it), so it should be considered off-limits to characters, but it's an interesting subplot nonetheless.

+The Sisters' skeeziness has upped to the level of ULTRASKEEZE in recent days with the discovery that they know much more about recent happenings in Thera and other shattered systems than they had previously let on.
+When capsuleers first entered Thera, which I discuss in its own section later on, we had expected to find a virgin, uncolonized system.
+What we found instead were not one, not two, but FOUR fully functional Sisters stations, with the ruins of four others, making it clear that not only had they made it to Thera before the rest of the Cluster, but that they had been in Thera long enough to make a significant presence there.
+Many of their facilities are dedicated to research of and experimentation with the various Sleeper and Talocan technologies that can be found throughout Anoikis.
+What their ultimate goals are with this research, why they hid it, and how they got here before the rest of the Cluster, are still very much unknown (a phrase I feel like I've been saying even more than jokes about how the Amarr are slow and plodding).

 Society of Conscious Thought
 ----------------------------